 So what made absinthe such a beloved, yet much maligned drink?
 The belief was that wormwood, one of the main ingredients, had hallucinogenic properties.
 While this might be great for inspiring artistic expression, it also had its downside.
-Absinthe soon became associated with illicit behaviour, and was blamed for loose morals, cases of insanity, and even murderous rages.
+People soon associated absinthe with illicit behaviour.
+The liqueur was blamed for causing loose morals, cases of insanity, and even murderous rages.
 Absinthe was banned in several countries, including France, Switzerland and the United States in the early 1900s, which only increased its appeal.

-The active ingredient in wormwood, thujone, was blamed for the negative effects.
+The active ingredient in wormwood is thujone.
+This is the component blamed for absinthe’s negative effects.
 While in high doses thujone can be toxic, there are only trace amounts found in the liqueur.
 Apparently no one thought to point a finger at the 110-144 proof alcohol content for all the problems.

 For our absinthe-tasting experience, we chose La Fee Verte.
 It just happened to be the closest absinthe bar to our apartment (about a 30-minute walk) in the 11th arrondissement.